-- For some people, a middleware based system is a 3 tier architecture.
+- are fully separated.
+For some people, a middleware based system is a 3 tier architecture.
 This is a bit oversimplified but conceptually correct since the underlying systems can be treated as black boxes.
-In fact, 3 tier makes only sense in the context of middleware systems (otherwise the client has the same problems as in a 2 tier system!). - We will see examples of this architecture when concrete middleware systems are discussed. - A 3 tier systems has the same advantages as a middleware system and also its disadvantages. - In practice, things are not as simple as they seem ... there are several hidden layers that are not necessarily trivial: the wrappers.
+In fact, 3 tier makes only sense in the context of middleware systems (otherwise the client has the same problems as in a 2 tier system!).
+We will see examples of this - We will see examples of this architecture when concrete middleware systems are discussed. п - A 3 tier systems has the same advantages as a middleware system and also its disadvantages. - In practice, things are not as simple as they seem ... there are several hidden layers that are not necessarily trivial: the wrappers.